gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 #import <PromiseKit/PromiseKit.h>
 {% endhighlight %}

+With Swift, simply `import PromiseKit` as you would expect.

 ## Swift Compiler Issues

 The Swift compiler will often error with `then`.
 To figure out the issue, first